1701 Market St.//Philadelphia, PA 19103-2921//United States

-Eric W. Sitarchuk represents clients in government investigations and white-collar litigation.
-With 30 years of experience in this area, he represents clients in a wide variety of white-collar criminal matters, False Claims Act (FCA) and qui tam litigation, and Foreign Corrupt Practices Act (FCPA) and other complex federal investigations, and investigations and litigation brought by state Attorney General offices.
+Eric W. Sitarchuk represents clients in government investigations and white collar litigation.
+A veteran litigator and trial lawyer, Eric has represented clients in a wide variety of white collar criminal matters, False Claims Act (FCA) and qui tam litigation, Foreign Corrupt Practices Act (FCPA) and other complex federal investigations, and investigations and litigation brought by state Attorney General offices.
 Eric has also defended bet-the-company civil litigation matters.
-Working with major corporations and institutions, boards of directors, audit committees, and corporate management, Eric has conducted numerous internal investigations, and advised on the creation and implementation of corporate compliance and ethics programs.
+Working with major corporations and institutions, boards of directors, audit committees, and government entities, Eric has conducted numerous internal investigations and advised on the creation and implementation of corporate compliance and ethics programs.
 He serves as chair of the firm’s white collar and corporate investigations practice.

-In defending organizations and individuals during US government investigations, Eric has persuaded prosecutors to take no action and close investigations of Fortune 500 companies, large healthcare institutions, and prominent lawyers, executives, and public officials.
+In defending organizations and individuals during US government investigations, Eric has persuaded prosecutors to take no action and close investigations of Fortune 100 and multinational companies, large healthcare institutions, and universities, as well as prominent executives, lawyers, and public officials.
 He has tried numerous cases both as a former federal prosecutor and defense lawyer.

 Eric is a frequent lecturer on topics such as FCA litigation and international investigations.